amroeldewiny/convert-currency-ng-app/README.md

 # NgCurrency Frontend app

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2. <br /> Convert Currency simple app working with laravel and angular <br />
-Convert Currency simple app working with laravel and angular The app build with laravel 5.6 and angualr 5 to create simple authentication app
+The app build with laravel 5.6 and angualr 5 to create simple authentication app

 ## Tools need it